BIG-SA/BASH-Intro-2018/notes/1_bash.md

 2. Learn how to navigate directories, as well as to copy, move & delete the files within them
 3. Look up the help page of a command needed to perform a specified task

-### What is bash (command-line/terminal/shell/prompt)
+## What is bash?

-These are names for basically the same thing and will often be used interchangeably.
+The command-line, terminal, shell, prompt and bash, are names for basically the same thing and will often be used interchangeably.

-The command-line has a library of programs (commands) which are built into it at the time of installing the operating system, some of which are part of the "Bourne-again Shell", or bash.
+The command-line has a library of programs (commands) which are built into it at the time of installing the operating system, some of which are part of the "*Bourne-again Shell*", or `bash`.
+(The original shell was created by Stephen Bourne at Bell Labs in the 1970's, and this updated version was initially released in 1989 as a security update and hilarious joke.)
 We’ll explore a few of these commands today.
-If you’ve ever heard of the phrase shell scripts, this refers to a series of these commands strung together into a text file which is then able to be executed as a single command.
+If you’ve ever heard of the phrase *shell scripts*, this refers to a series of these commands strung together into a text file, which is then able to be executed as a single command.

 Without further ado,

-## Open your Terminal - Meet the prompt.
+## Meet the prompt

 Firstly we need to open a terminal as we did during the set-up steps.
 Mac/Linux users will notice some text describing your computer of the form